 - meets the learning, development and welfare requirements of the statutory Early Years Foundation Stage

 You can view the Ofsted inspection report of an early education provider on the Ofsted website.

 There are three entitlements available to children aged 2, 3 and 4 years old in Southwark.

-Every child aged 3 and 4 years old is entitled to receive a maximum of 15 hours of free early education per week, until they reach compulsory school age (the term following their 5th birthday).
-Parents don't need to apply for this entitlement and there's no eligibility criteria.
-You can find further information about this entitlement here.
+Every child aged 3 and 4 years old is entitled to receive a maximum of 15 hours of free early education per week until they reach compulsory school age (the term following their 5th birthday).
+Parents don't need to apply for this entitlement and there are no eligibility criteria.
+You can find further information about this entitlement.

 From September 2017, the government will increase the universal free entitlement for children aged 3 and 4 years old to 30 hours per week for working families.
 Parents will need to meet specific eligibility criteria to qualify for this entitlement.

-This extended entitlement will provide an additional 15 hours per week on top of the universal entitlement of 15 hours per week for all 3 and 4 year olds.
+This extended entitlement will provide an additional 15 hours per week on top of the universal entitlement of 15 hours per week for all 3 and 4-year-olds.
 This new scheme is also being referred to as the 'additional 15 hours' or '30 hours free childcare'.
-You can find further information about this entitlement here.
+Find more information about this entitlement.

 Free early education and childcare